AdaGold/ada-trader/README.md

     - [Market price](#trading-vocabulary) for each quote
     - Buy button for each quote
     - Sell button for each quote
-  - Click the Buy button associated with a quote
-  - Click the Sell button associated with a quote
 As a user, when I:
   - Click the Buy button for a quote:
     - That quote's market price increases by $1.00